What is a good source of energy?

 - The waves are generated by strong winds blowing across the sea.
 Wave energy would be a viable proposition only where waves are very strong.

-- Tidal energy is harnessed by constructing a dam across a narrow opening, the location where such dams can be built are limited.
+- Tidal energy is harnessed by constructing a dam across a narrow opening, the location where such dams can be built is limited.

 On what basis would you classify energy sources as